steevepay/babyfoot-manager/README.md

 ## Introduction

-A Babyfoot manager is a web application aim to manage your babyfoot games.
+Babyfoot Manager is a web application aimed to manage babyfoot games.
 The application allows users to create games and update the game status (in progress / done) with other users in real-time.
-You can tchat with other people and make the babyfoot game crazy !!
+You can tchat with other people and make the babyfoot game crazier !!

 ## Demo